SkafteNicki/dtu_mlops/s9_scalable_applications/inference.md

 x_{int} = \text{round}\left( \frac{x_{float}}{s} + z \right)
 $$

-where $s$ is a scale and $z$ is the so called zero point.
-But how does to doing inference in a neural network.
+where $s$ is a scale and $z$ is the so-called zero point.
+But how does that relate to doing inference in a neural network?
 The figure below shows all the conversations that we need to make to our standard inference pipeline to actually do computations in quantized format.